mozilla/addons-frontend/docs/moz-addon-manager.md

    - Choose the file you have downloaded before (`example.com.ca.crt.pem`)
    - Accept this CA certificate to trust websites

+3. In your custom Firefox profile, go to `about:config`, void the warranty, and set these prefs.
+Afterwards, restart Firefox for them to take effect.

+    - set `extensions.webapi.testing` to `true` [to turn on `mozAddonManager`](#turning-on-mozaddonmanager-in--dev-and--stage-environments)
+    - set `xpinstall.signatures.dev-root` to `true` [to install add-ons](#install-add-ons-in--dev-and--stage-environments)

-3. Start this project with the command below:
+4. Start `addons-frontend` with the command below:

    ```
    yarn amo:dev-https
    ```

 This allows you to browse the project at https://example.com:3000/ (and not `localhost`).
-In order to get access to the `mozAddonManager` and be able to install add-ons, you still need to set two prefs:

-- `extensions.webapi.testing` set to `true` [to turn on `mozAddonManager`](#turning-on-mozaddonmanager-in--dev-and--stage-environments)
-- `xpinstall.signatures.dev-root` set to `true` [to install add-ons](#install-add-ons-in--dev-and--stage-environments)

-You are all set!
+You are all set to develop with `mozAddonManager`!

+**Known issues**:
+- You cannot yet sign in when the site is running from `example.com`.

 ## Developing with a local server and a patched Firefox

 When you're running a server locally for development, you need to grant `mozAddonManager` access to your `localhost` domain in addition to setting the `extensions.webapi.testing` preference to `true`.

-You can do this by building a version of Firefox with a custom patch.
+You can do this *the hard way* by building a version of Firefox with a custom patch. **Try to use the [example.com method](#developing-with-a-local-https-server-recommended) first**.

 Start by [setting up your machine to build Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions).
 That page gives you a link to a helpful bootstrapping script.
 Run it like this: